lightpack/docs/db-connection.md

 ## Configuration

 Before you get set with a databse connection, you need to configure database credentials.

-For that, configure `env.php` and look for 'MySQL` settings to set your database credentials.
-For example:
+You can set your database credentials in the [environment configuration](/environments) file.

 ```php
 /**